tinymce/tinymce-docs/plugins/link.md

 ### `link_assume_external_targets`

-Set whether TinyMCE should prepend a `http://` prefix if the supplied URL does not contain a protocol prefix.
+Set whether {{site.productname}} should prepend a `http://` prefix if the supplied URL does not contain a protocol prefix.

 - `false`: users are prompted to prepend `http://` when the URL entered starts with `www` and does not have a protocol.
 Other URLs are added without prompt.
 - `true`: URLs are assumed to be external.
 Users are prompted to prepend a `http://` prefix when the protocol is not specified.